Afghanistan–China relations: Economic cooperation

 China is Afghanistan's largest foreign investor.

 Since 2007 it has provided Afghanistan telecom equipment.
 China also purchased rare mineral rights, an investment the US supported.

 Since 2010, China has increased its economic aid and investment in Afghanistan, notably with announcement by Metallurgical Corporation of China (MCC) pledging $3.5 billion to develop Aynak Copper mines.
 China has since been mining copper outside of Kabul.

 Between 2012 and 2013 China lent $240 million in aid and pledged a similar amount over the next four years.

 In 2016 the two countries signed a memorandum of understanding, with Beijing pledging at least $100 million to Kabul.
 In September 2016, the first direct train crossed from China to Hairatan.
 There are also plans of air corridors between Ürümqi and Kabul.

 Since 2017 it has built fiber optic cables for Afghanistan.

 As of June 2018, China started extracting oil in the Amu Darya basin.
-In January 2023, Chinese oil extractor Asia Petroleum and Gas Co (CAPEIC) signed its first major contract with the Taliban-led government worth US$150 million a year to further expand oil extraction from the Amu Darya basin and develop an oil reserve in the country's northern Sar-e Pol Province.
+In January 2023, Chinese oil extractor Xinjiang Central Asia Petroleum and Gas Co (CAPEIC) signed its first major contract with the Taliban-led government worth US$150 million in the first year and a total of US$540 million by 2026 to further expand oil extraction from the Amu Darya basin and develop an oil reserve in the country's northern Sar-e Pol Province.
 The projects would create about 3000 jobs in the region.
 A Chinese mining company is also in talks to extend a resource contract over the continued operation of a copper mine in eastern Logar province.
+In 2023, CAPEIC invested US$49 million in the project, or around one-third of the original target.

+Effective 1 December 2024, China eliminated tariffs for goods imported from all of the countries that the United Nations categorizes as least developed and with which China has diplomatic relations, including Afghanistan.